JuliaRobotics/DistributedFactorGraphs.jl/README.md

 # Usage
 DistributedFactorGraphs (DFG) currently supports two implementations:
-* An in-memory factor graph based on Graphs.jl
+* An in-memory factor graphs based on Graphs.jl and LightGraphs.jl
 * A Neo4j-based factor graph based on Neo4j.jl

 The in-memory implementation is the default.
 The Neo4j driver can be enabled by importing Neo4j before DFG: